Disloyal: A Memoir: Peaceful transition of power

 In the book, Cohen describes what he believed to be Trump's capacity to lie and tell half truths, to exaggerate, to willingly mislead, and to manipulate his followers and the press.
 Trump is portrayed as a heartless man who looks for the help of conservative Christian leaders while later viciously criticizing them, and who claims he supports the common man yet fails to pay money he owes to small and large businesses.
 He is described as a charlatan who will do anything to push his agenda and meet his personal and financial goals, while putting his family, staff, and the country second to his own agenda.

-Cohen also makes the following allegations regarding Trump in Disloyal:
+Cohen also makes the following claims regarding Trump in Disloyal: